 How to make a LEGO card box #Decor DIY#card boxes#LEGO#tutorial September 16 | Guest post by intlulu We've seen a card box made of LEGO before, but we've never seen a card box that is a huge LEGO.
 That is until Tribesmaid Intlulu made that a reality and was kind enough to share how you can make it a reality as well… Related Post Make an 8-bit cake topper out of LEGO Later this week we'll be featuring Michael and Becca's awesome Vegas wedding.
 But I had to share a sneaky peak of their awesome 8-bit cake...
 Read more We, two LEGO fiends, have decided to make a LEGO ring box for our ring bearer to carry.
 I proposed making the card box of LEGO too, but my partner thought it would be too heavy to deal with, so we compromised and I made this box to look like one big LEGO brick.
 Here's how to make it… Step 1: Using a box cutter, cut a card slot in the side of an oversized shoe box.
 Step 2: Cut heavy cardboard tubes for the top.
 I got lucky and didn't have to cut any as I'd just purchased all the votive holders, which used heavy cardboard tubes to keep the glass from breaking.
 Step 3: Stretch a piece of duct tape over the top of each tube, press tightly onto the edges of the cardboard to seal.
 Trim off excess tape with scissors.
 Step 4: Seal the box with masking tape.
 Wrap tape around edges of the card slot to smooth the edges.
 Step 5: Lay out the placement of the tubes evenly on the top of the box.
 Glue the tubes to the top of the box.
 Glue-all worked fine, but I'm sure a glue gun would work well too.
 Weight down the tubes with something heavy until the glue sets firmly.
 Step 6: Using 3-D paint, write LEGO on the top of each tube.
 I also used it to write CARDS on the front to make it really obvious what it was to be used for.
 And finally, Step 7: Spray paint the heck out of it using the wedding color of your choice!
 I wasn't as careful with the taping as I should have been, so I may need to glue a bit down on that left front corner, but I'm happy enough with the result.
 Were I doing it again, I think I'd find a different cardboard box without a separate lid so the sides of the LEGO would be smoother.
 In any case, I like it anyway!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by intlulu Intlulu is a Philly chick excited to be getting close to marrying her awesome fiance.
 They're planning a simple but beautiful garden ceremony focused a lot more on complementary bits than matching bits. http://offbeatbride.ning.com/profile/intlulu PREVIOUS Ailea & Marshall's Tex-Mex lakeside boho wedding NEXT The panty purpose: an epic post on wedding day underwear Show/Hide comments [ 6 ] Awesome!
 Definitely turned out well.
 1 agrees Reply This look so real!
 1 agrees Reply If you used a die cutter or cutting machine to cut the logo it would come out much cleaner.
 Good job though looks awesome!
 1 agrees Reply Totally awesome.
 Also, for uniform size you can use the inside part of tape rolls which would be just about right.
 I would recommend cardboard sticker letters to use for the logo.
 1 agrees Reply Awesome idea!!! card boxes are so much fun to make and there are so many to choose from.
 I used a hat box for mine and glued rose tissue wrapping paper and replaced the rope string it had with a matching ribbon and it looked great too sadly I did not have any pictures of it.
 I did not get to use it because no one replied to my wedding and only three showed up so good thing I did not take it with me.I used it to store my christmas cards I get every year from family and friends now.
 Great job on your card box!!
 1 agrees Reply Thanks, all!
 Ooh a die cutter would rock.
 So excited…5 more days!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.